Strengthening research capacity and collaboration for data-driven health reform.

 Manila, Philippines — October 1, 2025.

-Joining them were representatives from the Bachelor of Science in Medical Laboratory Science (BSMLS) program — Program Chair Dr. Jowelyn B. Raja and Board Examination Coordinator Mr. Reuben Victor M. Laguitan — underscoring UC-CON’s strong collaboration across allied health disciplines in promoting evidence-based education and research.
+Representing UC-CON were BSN Level III students, accompanied by Dr. Sheila Maria G. Batoon, Research Coordinator, and Mr. Gilbert D. Bernardino Jr., Faculty Member.
+They were joined by representatives from the Bachelor of Science in Medical Laboratory Science (BSMLS) program — Program Chair Dr. Jowelyn B. Raja and Board Examination Coordinator Mr. Reuben Victor M. Laguitan — underscoring UC’s commitment to interdisciplinary collaboration in advancing evidence-based health education and research.

 About the Symposium